Frozen Yogurt Bark with Granola and Berries

-Simple and delicious, this is the perfect yogurt bark recipe when you need a quick, healthy snack!
+Simple and delicious, frozen yogurt bark makes the perfect healthy and refreshing snack!
 It’s packed with nutrition and has a fun presentation kids and adults love.

 Frozen yogurt bark with mixed berries and granola.
 The squares feature vibrant reds and purples of berries, creating a fresh, appetizing look.